selsta/hlsdl/README.md

 Requirements
 ------------

-This program needs openssl to decrypt files and ffmpeg to merge the segments.
+This program needs openssl to decrypt files.

 Build
 -----